Harley-Davidson Hummer: Scat (1962–1965)

 The Scat was a dual-purpose motorcycle based on the Pacer.
 It had a high-mounted front fender, high handlebars, softer springs supporting the seat, a "scrambler"-style high-mounted exhaust pipe, and street-legal off-road tyres.
 The extra-low final-drive ratio of the Ranger was available on the Scat as an option.
 The Scat also received the Pacer's new frame in 1963.

 Bobcat (1966)

-The Bobcat was the last of the RT125-based Harleys and the only one offered in 1966, its only year in production.
+The Bobcat was the last of the RT 125-based Harleys and the only one offered in 1966, its only year in production.
 Based on the '63-'65 Pacer frame, it had ABS resin bodywork moulded in one piece that covered the tank and the rear tire and supported the seat.
-It was the only RT125-based Harley with a standard dual seat.
+It was the only RT 125-based Harley with a standard dual seat.